StateFarm-STEM/hablogger/c/arduino/lesson3/README.md

 ## Working with weather sensor data using the Arduino language

 #### Pre-requisites:
-- you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/hablogger/tree/main/c/arduino/lesson1)
+- Recommended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/hablogger/tree/main/c/arduino/lesson1)
-- if not, do that first

 #### Objectives:
 - Breadboard a circuit
 - Read weather sensor data
 - Print the weather sensor data to the serial port

-## Measure Pressure and Temperature using the BMP180

 #### What you will be using:
 - [Arduino IDE](https://github.com/StateFarm-STEM/hablogger/blob/main/c/arduino/lesson4/screenshots/arduino-ide.png)